karim-alaa/master-clinic-manager/readme.md

 * browsing today's patients reservations
 * processing a patient session
 * check patient history report
-* write smptoms, diagnosis, disease and treatment during the patient session
+* write symptoms, diagnosis, disease and treatment during the patient session
 * and more..

 ### Nurse